-As a new parent you probably have heard about putting your baby on her back for every nap and sleep.
-What you might not have heard, is that you also need to put your baby on her tummy everyday while she is awake.
-This prevents your baby from developing a flat spot on her head (also known as plagiocephaly).
+As a new parent you probably have heard about putting your baby on their back for every nap and sleep.
+What you might not have heard, is that you also need to put your baby on their tummy everyday while they are awake.
+This prevents your baby from developing a flat spot on their head (also known as plagiocephaly).

 The soft spots on your baby’s head